Rolo96/DockerNode/README.md

   }
 }
 ```
-To consult onde order, the following query is used:
+To consult on order, the following query is used:
 ```
 {
   Order(id:1){